Christianity in Mauritius: History

 Christianity first came to Mauritius with the first inhabitants, the Dutch.
 However, the Dutch abandoned the island in 1710.
 The French brought Christianity again when they arrived in 1715.
 From 1723, there was a law whereby all slaves coming to the island must be baptised Catholic.
 This law does not seem to have been strictly adhered to.
-In December 1810, 11,500 soldiers from Britain in 70 vessels started to north of Ille de France from Rodrigues to neutralize the island from the French to prevent them from using it as a base to attack India.
+In December 1810, 11,500 soldiers from Britain in 70 vessels started to north of Isle de France from Rodrigues to neutralize the island from the French to prevent them from using it as a base to attack India.
 Decaen, the French Governor, was expecting the forces in Port Louis and was surprised to see them in the Ille de France.
 He readily surrendered with a token resistance in the capital.
 The British forces allowed the French soldiers to leave and allowed the settlers to stay back.
 To prevent inhibition in the mind of settlers, the British pledged to preserver the laws of the land, religion, custom, language and property.
 After they had taken Mauritius from the French during the Napoleonic Wars, the British tried to turn Mauritius Protestant during the 1840s and 1850s.

 Another account states that Christianity was the first religion in the island country and is the religion for both the Creole and the White population, with more than 80 per cent being Sino-Mauritans.

 But Franco-Mauritians, usually having the same religion and denomination as the Creoles, have sometimes emphasised their differences from the Creoles by practising more traditionally, for instance celebrating Mass in Latin.